odahu/odahu-docs/source/about.rst

 ===========
 About ODAHU
 ===========

-The Open Data Analytics Hub (ODAHU) is an open source project that provides the building blocks for enterprise grade MLOps platform.
+The Open Data AI Hub (ODAHU) is an open source project that provides the building blocks for enterprise grade MLOps platforms.

 **Multi ML Frameworks**
   - Supporting major ML frameworks: Scikit-learn, Keras, Tensorflow, PyTorch, H2O (and more)